NSCA CPT Study Guide

 Limitations in the percent 1 rep max relationship

-1. The %RM and number of reps may are related to some degree, but not as robustly as once thought.
+1. The %RM and number of reps may be related somewhat, but not as robustly as once thought.

 2. Trained status affects the rep numbers at given percentages, with the more trained people being able to do more.

-3. When doing multiple sets, the fatigue may add up and thus the percent max may not be the same.
+3. When doing multiple sets, the fatigue may add up; thus, the percent max may not be the same.

-4. Percent rep research is largely focused bench press, squat, and power clean.
+4. Percent rep research focuses on the bench press, squat, and power clean.

 5. Resistance training mode affects the max.